-Done and passed in Council this day of , 2016.
+Done and passed in Council this 31 st of lay of May, 2016.

 MAYOR

 MUNICIPAL CLERK

-or the Halifax Regional Municipality, hereby certify that sed at a meeting of the Halifax Regional Council held
+I, Kevin Arjoon, Municipal Clerk for the Halifax Regional Municipality, hereby certify the above-noted by-law was passed at a meeting of the Halifax Regional Council here on May 31, 2016.
+Kevin Arjoon Municipal Clerk

-on , 2016.

-Kevin Arjoon

-Municipal Clerk